 Avoid Hot Water

 It may seem second nature to just hop in the shower and shampoo as usual post-color, but celebrity hairstylist Michelle Cleveland says freshly-colored strands should be sure to avoid hot water.
-Leo Izquierdo, colorist at New York’s IGK Salon, agrees, adding that hot water will lift the outer layer of hair color and cause color to fade.
+Leo Izquierdo, cofounder and colorist at New York’s IGK Salon, agrees, adding that hot water will lift the outer layer of hair color and cause color to fade.
 “Instead, rinse with cold or lukewarm water, as it will help seal up the cuticle and lock in your fresh color,” says Cleveland.

 Invest in a Color-Safe Shampoo